saucelabs/node-saucelabs/README.md

         /**
          * see all available parameters here: https://wiki.saucelabs.com/display/DOCS/Sauce+Connect+Proxy+Command-Line+Quick+Reference+Guide
          * all parameters have to be applied camel cased instead of with hyphens, e.g.
-         * to apply the `--se-port` parameter, set:
+         * to apply the `--tunnel-identifier` parameter, set:
          */
-        sePort: 1234
+        tunnelIdentifier: 'my-tunnel'
     })

     // run a test